 A student is expected to have had an introductory statistics course, have mathematical maturity (to be judged by the admissions committee), and have had an introduction to computer science/programming.
 Students without an appropriate statistics background may satisfy the pre-requisite by taking GB 715 – Applied Business Statistics.
-The programming prerequisite can be satisfied by taking an online programming course such as Code Academy’s Python Course.
+Students without or with little programming experience may take CS151 - Computer Science I to satisfy the programming requirement.
+Applicants with programming experience, but lacking in Python specific knowledge may be best served by taking an online programming course such as Code Academy’s Python Course.
 This will be followed by a proficiency exam administered by Loyola at the applicant's expense.

 At the discretion of the department, applications will continue to be reviewed after the application deadline on a space-available basis.